 Q: Are CBD and Delta 8 THC legal?

-Yes, and here why.
+Yes, and here is why.

-Hemp has been around for centuries, and was not only legal in the United States since its founding, it was a required crop for farmers to produce during wartime.
+Hemp has been around for centuries and was not only legal in the United States since its founding, it was a required crop for farmers to produce during wartime.
 It wasn’t until after the turn of the century that hemp began to be associated with marijuana and, therefore, came under public scrutiny.
 Hemp eventually became classified as a Schedule 1 drug along with marijuana, which made it illegal on a federal level.

 All that changed in 2018 when The Farm Bill was passed.
 This legislation made all hemp and hemp-based products federally legal across the United States as long as the product was